-LINKS has been providing first aid training and volunteering opportunities to the University of Essex for over 10 years.
+SJA Society has been providing first aid training and volunteering opportunities to the University of Essex for over 10 years.
 We are the link between campus life and St John Ambulance - the UK’s leading first aid charity.
-LINKS as a society aims to promote the values and objectives of St John Ambulance through offering all students at Essex the chance to learn essential first aid skills and fundraise for the charity.
+As a society we aim to promote the values and objectives of St John Ambulance through offering all students at Essex the chance to learn essential first aid skills and fundraise for the charity.
 The society is also home to its very own operational unit, enabling students to gain operational first aid qualifications and volunteer across campus and throughout the country at a wide range of exciting events – including V Festival and London Marathon.

 Learn First Aid, Volunteer, and Socialise through The Society

-We meet every Monday (7pm-9pm) for informal and fun training sessions (led by an experienced first aider, emergency medical technician, or healthcare professional) which cover a wide range of topics; including CPR, major bleeds, anaphylaxis, choking, and head injuries.
+We meet every Monday (7pm-8pm) for informal and fun training sessions (led by an exec member or a member of St John Ambulance itself) which cover a wide range of topics; including CPR, major bleeds, anaphylaxis, choking, and head injuries.
 All society members are welcome, you do not have to have joined St John Ambulance or have any prior first aid experience, to take part in the Monday sessions.

 There are hundreds of volunteering oportunities that we offer throughout the year which will provide you with a range of skills, experience and qualifications for your CV.
 As well as this you can gain acreditation for your volunteering through V-team (run by the Students' Union) and The Big Essex Award (run by The University).
 Every hour you volunteer for us counts towards your V-Team certificate and can count toworards either the experience or the volunteering part of the Big Essex Award.
 Any training you attend counts too!
 The volunteering opportunities we offer include promoting first aid awareness on campus, fundraising for St John Ambulance, The Society itself, or other relevant charitable organisations and helping to support the wider St John community through acting as casualties for large-scale incident simulations, and helping to host training conferences and exercises.

-If you wish to take part in our society activities after the first 4 weeks of term you will need to Join our society, this only costs £3 and lasts for the rest of the academic year.
-(You will also need to join the societies guild for £5 if you have not already done this).
+If you wish to take part in our society activities after the first 2 weeks of term you will need to Join our society, this only costs £4 and lasts for the rest of the academic year.

 As a member you will get: